 - Licensed to practice in the State of Oregon with full prescriptive authority and DEA certificate in good standing.

-- Two years experience working with adolescents and adults in outpatient private practice setting; demonstrated competence in assessment, diagnosis, medication evaluation and current, sound prescriptive practices.
+- Preferred: two years experience working with adolescents and adults in outpatient private practice setting; demonstrated competence in assessment, diagnosis, medication evaluation and current, sound prescriptive practices.

 - Demonstrate competence and humility in terms of race, ethnicity, gender, sexual orientation, religion, class, ability et al

 - Demonstrate commitment to the preservation of a workplace which embraces diversity